mrkkrp/markkarpov.art/essay/real-realism.md

 culture and culture becomes increasingly important as we progress as a species.
 In today's world computers (a particularly versatile type of carrier reality) occupy our attention more than any other type of object before.
-Internet in general and social networks in particular definitely claim a lot of real estate in our minds.
+The internet in general and social networks in particular definitely claim a lot of real estate in our minds.
 Assuming this is only a continuation of a general trend, we could formulate a hypothesis:

-> Development of humanity progressively shifts attention of people from raw reality to carrier reality.
+> Development of humanity progressively shifts the attention of people from raw reality to carrier reality.

 Now, this seems plausible, yet it may or may not be true.
 It may be as well that there is a natural balance between the time an average person spends